Research-Based

 Safety and Side Effects

-It is third-party tested and verified for purity and potency.
-Plus, The Whole Feast ingredients are always from animals born and raised without the use of pesticides, hormone, or antibiotics.
+It undergoes third-party testing and verification for purity and potency.
+Additionally, all Whole Feast ingredients are sourced from animals raised without pesticides, hormones, or antibiotics.

 It is also free from fillers, flow agents, and allergens.

-Of course, there are always possible side effects, and consuming a nose-to-tail product such as The Whole Feast with many different ingredients may result in:
+However, potential side effects exist, and consuming a nose-to-tail product like The Whole Feast with numerous ingredients may cause:

 • Stomach discomfort, nausea, heartburn, or other digestive symptoms